SinixND/roguelike/README.md

 [x] realize viewport system (render relative to window -> update Rendersystem: pos 0,0 & transform 0, 0 == center of screen)

 [x] adjust texture to default direction right

+[x] Refactor Map as Entity that has (Tile)Entities-Component which holds ar array of entities, created by SMapSystem that holds internally a static level info, creates map if level is not equal Configs entry (game state)